charlesfranciscodev/csgames-bell-2018/README.md

 ## Start the server and the client
 `./start.sh`

-The client should be acessible at [http://localhost:3007/](http://localhost:3007/)
+The client should be acessible at [http://localhost:3007/](http://localhost:3007/).

+I used JWT for authentication because the default Flask session is not persisted in the browser.

 ## Common Commands